New Undergraduate Students register for classes in conjunction with their scheduled orientation.

 Study Load restrictions are used to ensure undergraduate students register for a full-time schedule (12 to 17 credit hours).
 First year students and students on academic probation are limited to no more than 12 credit hours per term.
 Once your study load for a fall or spring term exceeds 12 credit hours you will not be permitted to drop below that threshold.
 Self-service registration permits you to drop a class and add a class at the same time (even exchange) so that you may change your schedule without receiving a study load error.

-Time Conflicts are detected by the registration system and will prevent you from adding the overlapping classes.
+Time Conflicts are detected by the registration system and will prevent you from adding overlapping classes.
 Review the days and times for your selected classes and adjust as necessary to eliminate the conflict.

 Waitlists are provided for most classes.
 Classes requiring instructor permission do not offer waitlists because they may not be added using the self-service registration system.
 You will be presented with the waitlist option if it is available for a class that you attempt to add and that class has reached its maximum enrollment.
 Waitlists are maintained in priority order giving preference to higher class standings (seniors, juniors, sophomores, frosh, etc.).
 Within a classification, priority is assigned based on who waitlisted first.
-Automated notices are sent via email to your email@example.com account when a seat is available.
+Automated notices are sent via email to your firstname.lastname@example.org account when a seat is available.
 You have 48 hours to add the class before your seat is offered to the next student on the waitlist.
-Waitlists are deactivated on the first day of instruction for a term.
+Waitlists are deactivated 48 hours before the first day of instruction for a term.

 Withdrawal from the college is completed by contacting the Dean of Students office and submitting the required paperwork and exit interview.
 My.Whittier.edu will not permit you to drop your last class.
 If you stop attending classes and fail to complete the withdrawal process you will receive failing grades.